 You may want to satisfy your curiosity and know everything about this travel bucket-list.
 So, we will provide you with the most important information you should know about walking the Inca Trail to the iconic Machu Picchu.
 Are you ready?

-What is the best time to hike the Inca Trail?
+When is the best time to hike the Inca Trail?

-Probably the most popular question among enthusiastic hikers is “what is the best time to walk Inca trail?”
+Probably the most popular question among enthusiastic hikers is “when is the best time to walk Inca trail?”
 Well, walking the Inca Trail is a year-round hike but we consider that weather conditions play an important role in your Inca Trail tour.

 Cusco has two remarkable seasons.
 One of them is the dry season, from April to October; and the other one is the wet season, from November to March.

-Cons: Dry season coincides with the high season of tourism (summer vacation time in the northern hemisphere).
+Cons: dry season coincides with the high season of tourism (summer vacation time in the northern hemisphere).
 So, it means that the traffic along the Inca Trail will be at full capacity.
 The temperature at night drops significantly.

 Pros: Warmer temperatures.
 Wide range of flora and fauna in bloom.
 The number of visitors is moderated.
 Demand for tours decreases during this season, so the Inca trail tours are cheaper and easier to book.